srijeem/BSB/README.md

 and generates intermediate output files for further analysis.
 The script is designed to handle protein ID mappings, GO term associations, and compute a score quantifying the similarity between two protein networks based on shared GO terms.

+Phi-Psi Angles

+This Python script processes DSSP (Dihedral Angle and Solvent Accessibility) files to analyze the propensity of different amino acids to be buried in the protein core.
+It computes the fraction of buried surface area (BSA) for each amino acid type and calculates the relative propensities for each amino acid to be buried.
+This information can be useful in the context of protein structure prediction and stability studies.